 Series

-Till Heene, Juli 2025
+Till Heene, July 2025

-People in transit
+Peope in transit

 "People in Transit is based on photographs I take at airports, mostly at Charles de Gaulle in Paris.
 Its architect, Paul Andreu, created wonderful architectural sculptures.
-The traces of the 1970s, or rather the consequences of a French-style function follows form approach, are now an additional stress factor for travellers.
-But if you go to this airport without the intention of travelling anywhere, you can have a wonderful time there.
+The traces of the 1970s, or rather the consequences of a 'function follows form' approach in the French style, do add up today as an additional stress factor for travelers.
+But if you go to this airport without the intention of traveling anywhere, you can have a truly wonderful time there.
+At airports, we rush through a more or less large window of time between arrival and departure.
+Just like in real life.
+I look at the people there.
+I watch them.
+I photograph their haste, their brief stays, sometimes their fleeting encounters.
+From the concrete necessity of making real people unrecognizable, I gain the great freedom to create the images in a completely different way.
+The images quite obviously show from the outset that they are lying.
+I find that very honest."

 Till Heene, June 2025